brazil-data-cube/compendium-harmonization/README.md

 This is the official `Research Compendium` (RC) documentation, with all the materials (Codes, data, and computing environments) needed for the reproduction, replication, and evaluation of the results presented in the paper:

 > Marujo *et al* (2022). `A reproducible and replicable approach for harmonizing Landsat-8 and Sentinel-2 images`.
-This Paper will be submitted in September 2022.
+This Paper is not published yet.

 #### Research Compendium Content